What to Expect on a Corcovado Sirena Station Day Trip from Drake Bay

 At GoCorcovado, we offer both the Sirena Station Day Trip and the Sirena Overnight Tour, so you can choose the option that fits your trip.

 Visiting Corcovado requires a park permit and a certified guide.
 Permits are limited and can sell out during peak season, so booking in advance is strongly recommended.
+During December to April, we suggest reserving at least 2 weeks ahead.

 Want to explore the most biodiverse place on the planet?
 Visit our Corcovado tour page or contact us to reserve your spot.
+You can also explore our other Drake Bay tours including Caño Island diving and snorkeling and nocturnal wildlife walks.

 Frequently Asked Questions